openlegend/core-rules/core/SRD.md

 -   **Tier 2** - You gain advantage 3 on your action roll to invoke the boon if you are not single-targeting.
 Additionally, you may invoke the boon one time increment faster, as follows: If the invocation time is a major action or move action, it becomes a minor action.
 If the invocation time is 1 focus action, it becomes 1 major action.
 If the invocation time is 1 minute, it becomes 1 focus action.
 If the invocation time is 10 minutes, it becomes 1 minute.
 If the invocation time is 1 hour, it becomes 10 minutes.
 If the invocation time is 8 hours, it becomes 1 hour.
 If the invocation time for a boon is 1 minor action, it can be invoked only once as a minor action, beyond that it can be invoked by expending a move or major action.

 -   **Tier 3** - The effect at tier 3 varies based on the duration of the boon:  \
 \ **If the chosen boon has a duration of "sustain persists"**, you gain advantage 4 on your action roll to invoke if you are not single-targeting.
-Additionally, the boon is always active for your character and persists each round as a free action, rather than a minor action.
+Additionally, one instance of the boon can be sustained each round as a free action, rather than a minor action.
 If the boon is somehow temporarily cancelled, in the absence of other rules, you can invoke it again as a free action.
-If targeted by the Nullify bane, this effect can only be canceled by a power level 6 or greater invocation of that bane. \
+If targeted by the *nullify* bane, this effect can only be canceled by a power level 6 or greater invocation of that bane. \
 \ **If the boon has a different duration**, you gain advantage 5 on your action roll to invoke if you are not single-targeting.

 ## Breakfall (I - II)